misho104/FeynLecture/docs/src_md/Lecture_B.md

       1000011    200       # set of param :1*msl1, 1*msl2
 ```
   i.e., `set msl1 200` instead of `set mass 1000011 200`.
-  But I do not recommend to use this feature because it needs the comment line is correctly written, and very dangerous!]
+  But I do not recommend to use `msl1` etc. because this feature assumes the comment line is correctly and carefully written.]

 ---
+name: note_on_set_decay

 .note[
   You can use `set lhc 8` instead of `set ebeam 4000`:
 ```mg5